rubyworks/library/README.md

 Library objectifies the idea of a Ruby library.

-Library makes it possible for developers to develop interdependent projects in real time, with installation phase, link configurations or endoring.
+Library makes it possible for developers to develop interdependent projects in real time, without installation phase, link configurations or vendoring.
 It also makes it possible to create isolated library environments.
-Library all does so efficiently too because only a single copy of any given version of a library is needed on disc.
+Library also does so efficiently because only a single copy of any given version of a library is needed on disc.
 And libraries can be stored anywhere.
 There is no special place they must all reside.
 Just add a new location to the library ledger and it's is available.
 And that includes the Gem home.
 Library